- Generic name: valacyclovir hydrochloride

 Valacyclovir "pros" and "cons"

-- risk of renal failure and neurotoxicity 20
+- Risk of renal failure and neurotoxicity 20, 21

-- given the brief period of HSV replication and the rapid formation of lesions, the therapeutic window for treating herpes outbreaks with valacyclovir is early and short
+- Given the brief period of HSV replication and the rapid formation of lesions, the therapeutic window for treating acute herpes outbreaks with valacyclovir is early and short

 Mode of action